Forecasting Crashes with a Smile (with Ran Shi), May 2024 Slides Jack Treynor Prize 2024

 We use option prices to derive bounds on the probability of a crash in an individual stock, and argue that the lower bound should be close to the truth.
 Empirically, the lower bound is highly statistically and economically significant; on its own, it outperforms 15 stock characteristics proposed by the prior literature combined.
 In a multivariate regression, a one standard deviation increase in the bound raises the predicted crash probability by 3 percentage points, whereas a one standard deviation increase in the next most important predictor (a measure of short interest) raises the predicted probability by only 0.3 percentage points.

-Long-Horizon Exchange Rate Expectations (with Lukas Kremens and Liliana Varela), September, 2023
+Long-Horizon Exchange Rate Expectations (with Lukas Kremens and Liliana Varela), June 2024

 We study exchange rate expectations in surveys of financial professionals and find that they successfully forecast currency appreciation at the two-year horizon, both in and out of sample.
 Exchange rate expectations are also interpretable, in the sense that three macro-finance variables—the risk-neutral covariance between the exchange rate and equity market, the real exchange rate, and the current account relative to GDP—explain most of their variation.
-Moreover, there is no “secret sauce” in expectations: after controlling for the three macro-finance variables, the residual information in survey expectations does not forecast currency appreciation in our sample.
+But there is no “secret sauce” in expectations: after controlling for the three macro-finance variables, the residual information in survey expectations does not forecast currency appreciation in our sample.

 We introduce a new measure of a government’s fiscal position that exploits cointegrating relationships among fiscal variables and output.
 The measure is a loglinear combination of tax revenue, government spending and the market value of government debt that—unlike the debt-GDP ratio—is stationary in the US and the UK since World War II.
 Fiscal deterioration forecasts a long-run decline in spending rather than increased tax revenue or low returns for bondholders.
 Fiscal adjustment to tax and spending shocks occurs through mean-reversion in tax and spending growth, with a negligible contribution from debt returns.

-The Forward Premium Puzzle in a Two-Country World, March, 2013
+The Forward Premium Puzzle in a Two-Country World, March 2013 NBER Working Paper 17564 Slides

 I explore the behavior of asset prices and the exchange rate in a two-country world.
 When the large country has bad news, the relative price of the small country’s output declines.
 As a result, the small country’s bonds are risky, and uncovered interest parity fails, with positive excess returns available to investors who borrow at the large country’s interest rate and lend at the small country’s interest rate.
 I use a diagrammatic approach to derive these and other results in a calibration-free way.

 How Much Do Financial Markets Matter?
-Cole–Obstfeld Revisited, November, 2010
+Cole–Obstfeld Revisited, November 2010

 Cole and Obstfeld (1991) asked, “How much do financial markets matter?”
 Emphasizing the importance of intratemporal relative price adjustment as a risk-sharing mechanism that operates even in the absence of financial asset trade, their answer was: not much.
 I revisit their question and find that in calibrations featuring rare disasters that generate reasonable risk premia without implausibly high risk aversion, the cost of shutting down trade in financial assets is on the order of 3 to 20 per cent of wealth.

-Note: this paper is largely subsumed by What is the Expected Return on the Market?
+Simple Variance Swaps, January 2013 NBER Working Paper 16884 Note: this paper is largely subsumed by What is the Expected Return on the Market?

 The events of 2008‒9 disrupted volatility derivatives markets and caused the single-name variance swap market to dry up completely; it has never recovered.
 This paper introduces the simple variance swap, a more robust relative of the variance swap that can be priced and hedged even if the underlying asset’s price can jump, and constructs SVIX, an index based on simple variance swaps that measures market volatility.
 SVIX is consistently lower than VIX in the time series, which rules out the possibility that the market return and stochastic discount factor are conditionally lognormal.
 The SVIX index points to an equity premium that—in contrast to the prevailing view in the literature—is extraordinarily volatile and that spiked dramatically at the height of the recent crisis.